Sparkling or Still Water? Which is better?

 Carbon dioxide is dissolved in water under pressure.
 This process is done at a low temperature so that the water can dissolve more gas.
 The bottle is then capped and its contents remain pressurized.

 When the bottle is opened pressure drops, and the carbon dioxide is released from the solution as bubbles that give the beverage is typical effervescence.

 Sparkling water is the name that covers all the varieties of carbonated water.
 It can include:

 - Artificially carbonated water.

 - Club Soda.

 Difference between Club Soda and Seltzer water

 Club soda is a variety of carbonated water.
-It is water to which carbonation and potassium bicarbonate and⁄or potassium sulfate has been artificially added to enhance its flavor.
+It is carbonated water to which potassium bicarbonate and⁄or potassium sulfate have been artificially added to enhance its flavor.